Geek4IT/Geek4IT.github.io/_posts/2014-4-10-The-Pragmatic-Programmer.md

 ISBN: 020161622X READ: 2014-04-10 RATING: */10

 This book about sfortware engineering and best pratices was first published in 1999.

+Table of Contents

+1.A Pragmatic Philosophy

+* The Cat Ate My Source Code

+* Software Entropy

+* Stone Soup and Boiled Frongs

+* Good Enough Software

+* Your Knowledge Portfolio

+* Communicate!

+#2.A Pragmatic Approach

+* The Evils of Duplication

+* Orthogonality

+* Reversibility

+* Tracer Bullets

+* Prototypes and Post-It Notes

+* Domain Languages

+* Estimating

+* The Basic Tools

+* The Power of Plain Text

+* Shell Games

+* Power Games

+* Source Code Control

+* Debugging

+* Text Manipulation

+* Code Generators

+* Pragmatic Paranoia

+* Design By Contract

+* Dead Programs Tell No Lies

+* Assertive Programming

+* When to use Exceptions

+* How to Balance Resources

+* Bend or Break

+* Decoupling and the Law of Demeter

+* Metaprogramming

+* Temporal Coupling

+* It's Just a View

+* Blackboards

+* While You Are Coding

+* Programming by Coincidence

+* Algorithm Speed

+* Refactoring

+* Code That's Easy to Test

+* Evil Wizards

+* Before the Project

+* The Requirements Pit

+* Solving Impossible Puzzles

+* Not Until You're Ready

+* The Specification Trap

+* Circles and Arrows

+* Pragmatic Projects

+* Pragmatic Teams

+* Ubiquitous Automation

+* Ruthless Testing

+* It's All Writing

+* Great Expectations

+* Pride and Prejudice

+#Appendices

+* Resources

+* Professional Societies

+* Building a Library

+* Internet Resources

+* Bibliography

 ###Care About Your Craft